Master’s Degree

 Program Director, MA Art Business, London

-David Bellingham is an art historian, author and Programme Director for the Masters Degree in Art Business at Sotheby’s Institute of Art, London where he leads a core unit on The International Art World, Law and Ethics, as well as electives on The Market for Antiquities & Old Masters and Ethics, Law & the Art Trade.
-Learn more...
+Dr. David Bellingham is an art historian, author and Program Director for the Master’s Degree in Art Business at Sotheby’s Institute of Art-London where he leads a core unit on Art Business, Finance & Management, as well the elective The Market for Antiquities & Old Masters.

 Deputy Program Director, MA Art Business, London

-Faculty, MA Art Business, Semester Art and Business, London
+Faculty, MA Art Business, Art and Business Course, London

 Oliver’s teaching and research specialisms centre on the sociology of the artistic field, twentieth century British artworlds, critical and aesthetic theory, visual culture, curatorial practice, cultural policy, and political economy.